madhavmehndiratta/blog/_posts/2020-06-11-muzzybox-1-vulnhub-walkthrough.md

 ## Challenge 2

-The next challenge is to exploit their new webiste which is currently under maintenance.
+The next challenge is to exploit their new website which is currently under maintenance.
 The goal was to list the current directory and read the flag.

 <center><br>
 <img src="/assets/img/uploads/muzzybox/challenge2.png">